absmach/magistrala/docs/getting-started.md

 }
 ```

-You can specify  `offset` and  `limit` parameters in order to fetch specific group of channels.
+You can specify `offset` and `limit` parameters in order to fetch specific
+group of clients.
 In that case, your request should look like:

 ```
-curl -s -S -i --cacert docker/ssl/certs/mainflux-server.crt --insecure -H "Authorization: <user_auth_token>" https://localhost/channels?offset=0&limit=5
+curl -s -S -i --cacert docker/ssl/certs/mainflux-server.crt --insecure -H "Authorization: <user_auth_token>" https://localhost/clients?offset=0&limit=5
 ```

-If you don't provide these params, default values will be used insted.
-Default value for
+If you don't provide them, default values will be used instead: 0 for `offset`,
-offset is 0, and for limit is 10.
-Max value for limit is 100, and every value above that will be replaced by limit max value.
-Providing invalid values for these two params will be considered malformed request, so bad request will be received as response.
+and 10 for `limit`.
+Note that `limit` cannot be set to values greater than 100.
+Providing
+invalid values will be considered malformed request.

 ### Removing clients